AdamWongCH/analytics-thinking/13-Experimentation & Causal Thinking (Extension)/lesson.md

 ### Fair Comparison

-Groups should be similar before intervention
+Groups should be similar, or adjusted to be comparable

 ---

+### Counterfactual

+What would have happened without the intervention

+---

 ## Interpretation

-Experimentation helps answer:
+Causal thinking helps answer:

 * Did the intervention work?
 * How large is the effect?
+* How confident are we in the conclusion?

 ---